-Income Tax Expense
+Income Tax Expense (Benefit)

 We are subject to federal and state income taxes in the United States, as well as several international jurisdictions.
-The effective tax rate of (92.3)% for the three months ended March 31, 2024 differed from the U.S. federal statutory rate of 21% primarily due to state taxes, tax detriments relating to the settlement of restricted stock units, or RSUs, certain non-deductible expenses including limitations on the amount of deductible executive compensation, and net tax benefits from research and development tax credits.
+The effective tax rate of (92.3)% rates for the three and six months ended March 31, 2024 June 30, 2024 differed from the U.S. federal statutory rate of 21% primarily due to state taxes, tax detriments relating to the settlement of restricted stock units, or RSUs, certain non-deductible expenses including limitations on the amount of deductible executive officer compensation, state taxes, and net tax benefits from research and development tax credits.
+The effective tax rate for the three and six months ended June 30, 2023 differed from the U.S. federal statutory tax rate of 21% primarily due to state taxes, tax detriments relating to the settlement of RSUs, certain non-deductible expenses including limitations on the amount of deductible officer compensation, partially offset by net tax benefits from research and development tax credits.